ilterates/ihaveto.GO/README.md

                        “ (________) ”~
                        (____________) ”

-I have to poo helps you avoid stinky bathrooms or help bathrooms when you need one.
+I have to poo helps you avoid stinky bathrooms or help you find bathrooms when you need one.

 TO BE POSTED --